 So long as you stay within the road safety laws, we won’t lecture you about your driving style.
 But if you were to drive that little bit slower or accelerate with a little less power, it would go a long way towards extending the service life of your tyres.

 Pressure and load: If the inflation pressure of the tyre is too low for the load of the vehicle, slip can occur in the contact patch between the tyre shoulder and the centre.
 This increased slip leads to higher wear and a reduction in the lifespan of the tyre.

 There will inevitably be trips to the garden centre or holiday road trips where the car has to carry a full load, but at all other times, don’t keep anything more than necessary in the boot of the car.
 Try to keep the weight off, and adjust the tyre pressure between normal load and full load as required.
 Maintaining the recommended tyre pressure is also a factor in better fuel economy.

 Suspension geometry: Badly adjusted steering and suspension geometry has a huge impact on the lifespan of your tyres and can typically be identifiable as irregular wear on the tyre shoulder.

 If you suspect that there is a problem with either the steering or suspension, especially after an unexpected jolt like potholes in the road or bumping into a kerb, you should visit your local garage for an inspection.

-Engine power: Cars with higher power and higher torque can reduce their tire mileage over time – but this also depends on how the driver leverages the capabilities of the vehicle.
+Engine power: Cars with higher power and higher torque can reduce their tyre mileage over time – but this also depends on how the driver leverages the capabilities of the vehicle.

-For cars with higher torque, the best option is going to be an ultra-high performance (UHP) tire, which is specially engineered to match the capabilities of an ultra-high performance car.
+For cars with higher torque, the best option is going to be an ultra-high performance (UHP) tyre, which is specially engineered to match the capabilities of an ultra-high performance car.